maxpiepenbrink/buzzer/README.md

 * One huge rust main.rs that is the serverside game state.
 * No tests!!
 None!
 No TDD!
 No nothing!

-Needless to say if this demands any more complexity, it'll be worth it to do a big refactoring cleanup, get code coverage going, etc.
+Needless to say if ever this demands any more complexity, it'll be worth it to do a big refactoring cleanup, get code coverage going, etc. Rust and javascript programmers alike: turn back, this is not a place of honor.

+As it stands, however, I don't think this will need much additional features and can languish in perpetuity as a little hack job that serves it's purpose.

 # Structure

-This architecture stands on two important "keepin' it simple" legs:
+This architecture stands on three important "keepin' it simple" legs:
 1. Almost all events flow to/from the client and server effectively flow in 1 very static cycle.
 2. All room state is fully public.
+3. Single server architecture, no matchmaking, token based server-routing, state-sharing fabric (redis/sql/whatever).
+Just one little server doing as much as it can (or bust).

 ## Diagram